luiswdy/ReadyKit/README.md

 ### Features

 - **Create and Manage Kits**: Organize your emergency supplies by creating multiple kits for different locations (e.g., home, car, office).
-- **Item Management**: Add, edit, and track items in each kit.
+- **Item Management**: Add, edit, duplicate, and track items in each kit.
 Mark items as packed and see your progress at a glance.
+- **Item Duplication**: Quickly duplicate existing items using swipe actions for efficient kit management.
 - **Customizable Reminders**: Set reminders to check and update your kits regularly, ensuring your supplies are always ready.
 - **Privacy by Design**: All data is stored locally on your device.
 No external servers, no data collection, no tracking.
 Your information is yours alone.
 - **Open Source**: Built with transparency and community collaboration in mind.